 Shirogarasu was also surprisingly popular and stayed in the top 10 in character polls for a long time, despite his short tenure as a character and very minor role in the overarching story.
 He was still 18th in the final poll... when he'd been dead and unmentioned for over 30 volumes.

 Harsher in Hindsight: Yuan refers to Hishigi as "an incredibly efficient executioner" when explaining why getting any information out of him is going to be difficult.
-We find out later that Hishigi killed Yuan's mother on the orders of the Former Crimson King.
+We find out later that Hishigi has quite literally acted as the Former Crimson King's executioner, and he killed Yuan's mother on the king's orders.

 Moe: Shinrei was ridiculously adorable as a child.
 It's a serious contrast to Hotaru around the same age; he was incredibly angry and already scarred by the time he was six.
 Shinrei had the world handed to him — Hotaru had to fight just to survive.